British Car Brands (manufacturer car companies, logos)

 Jensen Logo

 Jensen Motors Limited was formed in 1934 when bodybuilder WJ Smith & Sons Limited undertook a global rebranding.
-Jensen’s portfolio included commercial and sports vehicles, including light trucks, buses, pickups, vans, and luxury sedans.
-The brand’s cars disappeared from the market in 1976 but returned 22 years later.
-They have retained the original circular logo with the gold-colored lettering “JENSEN,” “JENSEN MOTORS LTD,” and “WEST BROMICH, ENGLAND.”
+The Jensen portfolio included commercial and sports cars, as well as light trucks, buses, pickup trucks, vans, and luxury sedans.
+This brand’s cars disappeared from the market in 1976, but returned 22 years later.
+They retained the original round logo, featuring gold-colored inscriptions: “JENSEN,” “JENSEN MOTORS LTD,” and “WEST BROMWICH, ENGLAND.”
 The company was finally disbanded in 2011.

 Singer